Barchid/Presentations/text_english_snn.md

 **IMAGE** The lost spatial information is then recovered in a 3-layered decoder, where the output spikes from the encoder’s layers are passed to the decoder through residual connections.
 The residual connections are essentially addition operations between two spiking feature maps.

-**IMAGE** Note that, for readability, the readout layers are not shown in this illustration.
+**IMAGE** Note that, for readability, the readout layers are not shown in this illustration..

 ### Output Conversion Strategy
 A major issue in our model is to obtain the final bounding box prediction.
 Indeed, an output prediction is produced for each of the T timesteps. in addition, each readout layer produces a prediction.
 To summarize, it means that we have T predictions for each of the L layers in our model.